TrasheRacer/TrasheRacer.github.io/docs/_posts/2026-11-25-TBHTG-0-intro.markdown

  * another invasion?
  * another terrorist attack?

-**Preparation is needed:** how to be positioned & ready before the masses next scream 'not one fucking step further'
+**Preparation:** how to be waiting & ready before the masses next scream 'not one fucking step further'

+**Wargame the coming crisis:** use VR to train for effective political action upon the next social upheaval, whatever the nature of that may be.